 Let’s quote from the Gospel of Luke, which stands in for the parallel passages.

 12 And so it happened in those days that he went up to the mountain to pray, and he spent the night in prayer to God.
 13 And when day came, he called for his disciples and selected from them twelve, whom he also called apostles: 14 Peter, whom he nicknamed Peter, and Andrew his brother and James and John, and Philip and Bartholomew 15 and Matthew and Thomas and James, son of Alphaeus and 16 Judas, son of James, and Simon called the Zealot, and Judas Iscariot, who became a traitor.
-(Luke 6:12-16, my translation)
+(Luke 6:12-16, my translation, emphasis added)

 I have already written an article about the different lists of names in Matthew, Mark and Luke and Acts and the meaning of their names:

 The Meaning of the Names of the Twelve Apostles

 In Luke’s account, this passage appears early in Jesus’s ministry and movement.
 He had already called Peter, James, and John, three business partners, and probably Peter’s brother Andrew (Luke 5:1-11).
 Many disciples were already following him (Luke 6:13).
 From them he selected the twelve.

 The twelve apostles correspond to the names of twelve tribes of Israel (and patriarchs), just by virtue of the same number and leadership capacity (Num.
 1-2, 26; cf. Acts 26:7).
 They shall judge the twelve tribes of Israel (Matt.
 19:28).
 Their names will be written on the foundation stones of the New Jerusalem (Rev. 21:14).